 The Fair Housing Act (FHA) prohibits discrimination in housing because of many things, including disability.
 Under this Act, landlords cannot deny tenants who use animals for assistance to perform tasks or provide emotional support.
 Additionally, it is illegal for landlords to charge extra fees to those who have an ESA.

 Please know that a landlord can request documentation from a qualified physician, psychiatrist, or other mental health professional establishing the disability and the need for the ESA.
 Unfortunately, many people abuse the need for an ESA to get into “no pet” housing by stating their dog is an ESA.
 This practice isn’t fair to those who genuinely require an ESA.
 It’s also why landlords often request documentation of disabilities.

 You can read up on some recent FHA cases regarding reasonable accommodations.

 No, ESAs don’t require registration.
-Unfortunately, many websites online say that if you pay a fee, your dog will be a registered ESA and listed in a database.
-However, this database doesn’t hold much real value since landlords and airlines can still require a letter from a medical professional stating your disability.
+If you pay a fee, your dog will be a registered ESA and will be listed in a database.
+Unfortunately, this registration database doesn’t hold much real value since landlords can still require a letter from a medical professional stating your disability.